 There isn’t a limit to the amount of compensation you could be awarded in Tampa county for your pain and suffering.
 It is, however, important to note that there is an exception.
 If your TBI was caused as a result of a car accident, you will be bound by Florida Statute 627.736 Personal Injury Protection (PIP) laws in Florida.

 The Importance of Acting Quickly

 Traumatic Brain Injuries (TBI) are treated the same as any other personal injury case in Tampa.
 It will be necessary to prove the injury to the brain was caused as a result of somebody else’s negligence.
 In Tampa, and across Florida as a whole, this usually entails you having to prove that somebody broke their duty of care to you.

-You must act quickly as Tampa is ruled by Florida Statue 95.11 statute of limitations that dictate a time limit on personal injury claims.
-For example, you only have four years to claim for personal injury and only two years for medical malpractice.
+You must act quickly as Tampa is ruled by the statute of limitations that dictate a time limit on personal injury claims.
+As of 2023 the statute of limitations has been reduced from four years for personal injury claims, to just two years.
 You will not ever be able to claim for that injury or that case once the amount of time since the incident exceeds the limits.
 The only exception to this rule is in extreme circumstances, such as if a person wakes up from a long-term coma, for instance.